After returning from Morocco I put together a list on the top things to do in Marrakech.

 Marrakech Menara Airport

 And so we landed in the desert country.
-A golden desert with palms, that’s what Morocco is like and so is the airport.
+A golden desert with palms, that’s what Morocco is like and so is the Marrakech Menara airport.

-As I travel a certain amount each year I don’t normally pay any attention to airport buildings, the only thing that matters is the exit.
-I just want to leave behind the airport and get to what I came for!
+As I travel a certain amount a year I don’t normally pay any attention to airports, the only thing that interests me is to find the exit.
+I just want to leave behind the airport and get to the city.

-But the Marrakech Menara airport made me stop.
-I just had to look at it, and look at it again.
-What a masterpiece of architecture!
+Yet this airport made me stop.
+I just had to look at it, and look again.
+The marrakech Menara airport is a real masterpiece of architecture!

-This brand-new airport building was opened in 2016 to meet the needs of Morocco’s growing tourism.
-Ten million tourists travel to Morocco each year of which 5 million visit Marrakech, Morocco’s number one destination.
+The airport building was opened in 2016 to meet the needs of Morocco’s growing tourism.
+Ten million tourists travel to Morocco each year, of which 5 million visit Marrakech, Morocco’s number one destination.

-And 5 million Moroccans live abroad so there are needs for traveling both ways.
+Moreover, as 5 million Moroccans live abroad there is a travel need both ways.

-Due to historical reasons French is widely spoken in Morocco, a lot more than English.
+Due to Morocco’s French history, the French language is widely spoken in Morocco, a lot more than English.
 Then there is Arabic (the upper text), the official language of the country.
-And some years ago one of the Berber languages was given the status of Morocco’s second official language (the middle text is in the Berber language).
+And then there is the Berber language that only a few years ago was named Morocco’s second official language.
+The middle text is in the Berber language.

-Morocco’s population is 60 per cent Berber, then Arabs, black Africans and others.
+Morocco’s population is 60 per cent Berber and the rest are Arabs, black Africans and other folk groups.

 Are these window washers Arabs or Berbers?
 Doesn’t matter, they are Moroccans.
-And they have a lot to do.
+And they certainly have a lot to do today.

-The airport building has a huge amount of window glass and everything crystal-clear, unlike my airplane window that you will see at the end of the post.
+The airport building has a huge amount of window glass and it all is crystal-clear.
+Unlike my airplane window that you will see at the end of this post.
 But that’s the departure, and at this point we are entering the country.

 Marrakech Menara airport reflections

-An airport of the Aladdin and his magical lamp fairytale
+An airport like from the Aladdin and his magical lamp fairytale

-Having the last glance at the arrivals hall and then – out to the city!
+Having the last glance at the arrivals hall and now on – to the city!

 The airport is only 6 km away from Marrakech.
 On the way to the city you will pass an oasis, the Menara Gardens.
-So why not stop there for a walk after the long flight.
+So why not stop right here and have a little walk after the long flight?

-This garden is not from 2016 like the airport, no, it’s from the 12th century.
-There is a huge artificial lake in the middle that gets its water from the Atlas mountains through an underground watering system.
-The water makes the garden a man-made oasis in the desert.
+The Menara Garden is not from 2016 like the airport, no, it’s hundreds of years older, from the 12th century.
+There is a huge artificial lake that gets its water from the Atlas Mountains through an underground tunnel.
+The water makes the garden look like an oasis in the desert.

 The artificial lake of Menara Gardens

-The gardens were built by a sultan who used the green-roofed pavilion for his romantic meetings.
-But he’s not here anymore, instead there are souvenir stalls and these bright-colored paintings:
+The Menara Gardens were built by a sultan.
+It’s said he used the green-roofed pavilion for his romantic meetings.
+But the sultan is not there anymore, instead there are souvenir stalls and bright-colored paintings:

-But no souvenirs, camel rides or roasted nuts for me, even if this sign probably tries to get me buy them.
-It’s a beautiful sign with probably valuable information that I don’t get.
-But I get the olive trees and there are thousands of them.
+But no souvenirs, camel rides or roasted nuts for me today, even when the sign probably tries to get me buy.
+A beautiful sign that contains some information I don’t get.
+But I get the olive trees, the thousands of them.

-The irrigation system makes it possible to grow olive trees around the pool, in an area of 90 ha.
-It’s a walled 90 ha and a popular public park for the locals.
-And Moroccan olives are so good, I have tasted.
+The watering system enables olive trees grow around the basin, in a total area of 90 ha.
+The 90 ha is all walled and a popular park for the locals.

 Menara Gardens olive trees, Marrakech

-But are there many more things to do in Marrakech than looking at the airport and an olive park?
-Yes, there definitely are.
-As Morocco is a Muslim country I want to see a pink mosque.
+But are there more things to do in Marrakech than staring at an airport and an olive tree park?
+Yes, there definitely is.
+As Morocco is a Muslim country there are mosques.
+Go and see this pink one:

-It’s the biggest mosque in the city and very much worth to see, even when you as a non-Muslim are not allowed in.
-But you can look at it from the outside and walk all the way around it.
+This the biggest mosque in Marrakech and very much worth visiting, even when you as a non-Muslim won’t be permitted in.
+Still you can look at the mosque from the outside and walk all the way around it.
 And you can wonder where the booksellers are.
-There’s just one stall selling drinks, nuts and souvenirs in front and some more on the sides.
+As there’s only one stall selling drinks, nuts and souvenirs in front and some more on the sides.
 No book stalls anywhere.

-By the time they had built the holy building there where 100 booksellers around it. – When did they build the mosque?
-The sultan started in 1147 and his grandson completed.
-So it really took some years.
-Now there’s a park instead of bookstores, the Koutobia Gardens with fountains with orange trees.
+At the time they built the holy building there where 100 booksellers around. – So when did they build it?
+The ruling sultan started in 1147 and his grandson completed.
+So it took some years.

-But these are not just any orange trees, they make sour bitter oranges of which they make the Chanel 5 perfumes.
-Maybe the sign below tells you it but I heard it from my guide.
+These are not just any orange trees.
+These trees make sour bitter oranges of which the Chanel 5 perfumes are produced.
+Maybe the sign below tells you about that.

 The minaret of Koutobia Mosque

-The minaret is 70 m high and the highest building in the city.
-It’s pink like everything else in Marrakech.
+The Koutobia minaret is 70 m high and the highest building in the city.
+Pink like everything else is in Marrakech.

-Five times a day prayer calls are heard from the top which makes Muslims bend on their knees and pray.
+Five times a day they will send prayer calls from the top of the mosque to tell Muslims it’s time to pray.

-The times are connected to sunrise, sunset and other times of the day so they vary from day to day and like elsewhere probably in Morocco too you can check out the times in your daily newspaper or download an app for that purpose.
+The times are connected to sunrise, sunset and other important times of the day.
+That means it’s different hours every day.
+Like in other Muslim countries, also people in Morocco more and more check out the proper times in the daily paper or download an app for that.